strise/gintonic/packages/gqltrans/README.md

 ### Union type transformation

 ```
-union_type_transformation description? "transform" "union" type_selector
+union_type_transformation : description? "transform" "union" type_selector
 ```

-Union type transformation only supports type aliasing.
+Union type transformation only supports type aliasing and documenting.

 ### Enum type transformation

 ```
-enum_type_transformation description? "transform" "enum" type_selector enum_values_transformation?
+enum_type_transformation : description? "transform" "enum" type_selector enum_values_transformation?
 ```

 When transforming an enum, only aliasing and documentation is availalbe.
 The number of enum values in the source and target schema must be the same, therefor all enum values not provided will be transfered from the source schema as is.
-Since the enum values must be unique; overlapping enum values or aliases are not allowed.
+Enum aliasing is not supported.

 #### Enum values transformation